vanguardbackup/vanguard/.github/pull_request_template.md

-# Vanguard PR
+# Pull Request

 ## Description

-Please include a summary of the change and which issue is fixed or which feature is introduced.
-Please also include relevant motivation and context.
+Please include a succinct summary of the change and which issue is fixed or which feature is introduced.

+Please also include relevant motivation and context if possible.

-Fixes # (issue) if applicable.
+Closes # (issue) if applicable.

 ## Type of change